IN THE INTEREST OF PRODUCING THE BEST SHOW POSSIBLE FOR EXHIBITORS AND VISITORS ALIKE, THE FOLLOWING RULES ARE NECESSARY!

 Show Management shall not be liable for injury to persons (or for damage to or loss of property) within the exhibitor’s booth and its surrounding area, or in such other areas as the exhibitor may use to store its property or that of third parties.
-It is the responsibility of the exhibitor to provide sufficient insurance.
+It is the responsibility of the exhibitor to provide sufficient insurance and submit them to Sue Mailloux (firstname.lastname@example.org) .
 Such insurance shall include (but shall not be limited to) coverage o f the exhibitor’s liability for injury to persons (and for damage to or loss of property) within the exhibitor’s booth and its surrounding areas, and in such other areas the exhibitor may use to store its property or that of the third parties.

 8) MEDIA & PRESS RELATIONS

 Any activities conducted by the media, whether arranged by the exhibitor or separately, shall be conducted through the Show Management.

 9) PHOTOGRAPHY, VIDEO SHOOTING & SOUND RECORDING

 Cameras or videotape equipment may be used to photograph your booth/stand during trade show hours only.
 Any other use of cameras or recording equipment is prohibited unless Show Management grants permission.
 Each exhibitor has the right to prohibit the use of cameras.
 Since cameras and video equipment are generally allowed in the hall, please post clear signage if you do not want photography at your booth.
 If you encounter individuals not honouring your policies, please bring these to the attention of security personnel or Show Management staff.